tc39/proposal-record-tuple/cookbook/en.md

 ## Introduction, looking back!

 We finally have a quick idea of what Record & Tuple are for but it might be a non-trivial to know what they would be used for...
-We are going to explore that very soon in the next part, starting with coumpound values!
+We are going to explore that very soon in the next part, starting with compound values!

 ---

-# Coumpound values
+# Compound values

-This part is there to introduce you to the posibility to build coumpound values easily and how to use them.
+This part is there to introduce you to the posibility to build compound values easily and how to use them.

-## Using strings to coumpound values
+## Using strings to compound values

 What we're going to do here is already possible with strings.
 However the ergonomics are not great.